Skip Navigation

 Sowers sprays PCB-degrading microorganisms onto activated carbon pellets to clean up PCBs and keep them from contaminating the Christina River.
 (Image from the DNREC YouTube video highlighting the work at the Christina River)

-Building on these promising findings, DNREC used an enhanced version of the SediMite technology in a new project to reduce PBCs in the Christina River.
+Building on this achievement, DNREC used an enhanced version of the SediMite technology in a new project to reduce PBCs in the Christina River.
 Ghosh and colleague Kevin Sowers, Ph.D., combined the activated carbon with microorganisms that can break down PCBs to both immobilize PCBs in the sediment and degrade them over time.
-After only five months, SediMite enhanced with PCB-degrading microbes reduced the amount of PCBs in the sediment by approximately 25%.
+After five months, SediMite enhanced with PCB-degrading microbes reduced the amount of PCBs in the sediment by approximately 25%.
 PCB concentrations decreased by around 35% in the surface water and 64% in sediment porewater.

 Building the Foundation